 Best Cataract Surgeons Southwest Florida

 There are many excellent cataract surgeons in Southwest Florida.
-As you evaluate your options, we encourage you to consider one of the best, Dr. Trevor Elmquist, founder of Elmquist Eye Group in Cape Coral and Fort Myers.
+As you evaluate your options, we encourage you to consider one of the best, Yasaira Rodriguez, MD at Elmquist Eye Group in Cape Coral and Fort Myers.

-His partner, Kate Wagner, OD, and associates Nina Burt, OD and Sarah Eccles-Brown, MD, provide complete eye care services in Fort Myers and Cape Coral, Florida for everyone in the family, from children to seniors.
+Dr. Rodriguez, an experienced cataract surgeon, along with Kate Wagner, OD and Nina Burt, OD, provide complete eye care services in Fort Myers and Cape Coral, Florida for everyone in the family, from children to seniors.